No one welcomes depression.

 I’ve been treated for depression twice in my lifetime.
 They both were moderate episodes; the first triggered by a terrible mistake of a marriage.
 The second was intricately woven into my experience of menopause.
 I went to therapy and took antidepressants.
 And I was lucky.
 I didn’t stop entirely functioning.
 My own perfectionism prevented that.
 But I well remember the feeling as I looked into the mirror that I didn’t really know the person looking back at me.
 Where had I gone?

-Maybe you don’t understand it — because of stigma, because of fear, and because of its many faces.
+Depression wears many faces.
 It can look like melancholy.
 It can look like agitation.
-It can be mild to much more severe, and life-threatening.
-It can be masked by perfectionism, but be lying underneath that mask, and be life-threatening.
+It can be mild to much more severe, and even life-threatening.
+It can be masked by perfectionism, as it’s lying underneath that perfect-looking mask..
 It can be triggered by trauma, past abuse, and neglect.
 It runs in families.
 It can be hidden behind addiction and anger.

-But if you know 10 adults, at least one of them, and almost two have dealt or are dealing with depression.
-And our children are claiming more and more depression.
+But if you know ten adults statistically your chances that at least one of them (actually almost two) have dealt or are currently dealing with depression.
+And tragically, our children are becoming more and more depressed as the youngest generations experience more and more isolation, lost in their virtual lives.

-So let’s talk about what some of the most common misconceptions are out there.
-So that you can understand what depression is.
+Let’s talk about what some of the most common misconceptions about depression.

-These questions are about all kinds of depression, from bipolar disorder to postpartum depression.
-You may not have heard of all of them, like “adjustment disorder” or “persistent depressive disorder.”
-But I hear these misconceptions pretty commonly…
+These questions are about all kinds of depression, from the familiar bipolar disorder to postpartum depression to others you may not have heard of, such as like “adjustment disorder” or “persistent depressive disorder.”
+Regardless of the type of depression, these misconceptions are pretty commonly held.

 “If I can smile and laugh when something good or funny happens, does that mean I’m not depressed?”

 Depression is on a spectrum.
 So if you’ve got a more moderate case, of course you can look and feel better for a while.
 You can go and enjoy your daughter’s birthday party, or smile and laugh when you reach a goal at work.
-But as soon as that event is over, you’re likely to feel that numb or heavy or agitated feeling returning.
+But as soon as that event is over, you’re likely to feel that numbness or heaviness returning.
 And thinking becomes fuzzier and fuzzier over time.
 (Make sure you go to a doctor and rule out medical conditions, such as endocrine disorders, vitamin deficiencies, sleep disorders, circulatory disorders and others.)

 If you’re severely depressed, smiling and laughing, engaging with others may be almost impossible, as you try to fight off your own exhaustion and loss of stability.